BrightingTechnologies/aws_documentation/security/encryption/encryption_at_rest.md

 ### 2. IAM identity-based policy

-For the accounts that don't use AWS Organizations we can use IAM policies for individual users or groups to enforce encryption at rest.
+Use IAM policies for individual users or groups to enforce encryption at rest.

 The following example illustrates an IAM identity-based policy that authorizes principals to create only encrypted file systems:
   ```json